Enable everyone in your organization to access their data in the cloud — no code required.

 Integrate NetSuite data into dashboards in TIBCO Spotfire.

-This article walks you through using the CData ADO.NET Provider for NetSuite in TIBCO Spotfire.
-You will establish a connection and create a simple dashboard.
+In this article, we will guide you through the process of utilizing the CData ADO.NET Provider for NetSuite within TIBCO Spotfire.
+You will learn how to establish a connection and build a basic dashboard.

 Account Id=XABC123456;Password=password;User=user;Role Id=3;Version=2013_1;